Nueva Vizcaya: Demographics

-The population of Nueva Vizcaya in the 2020 census was 497,432 people, with a density of sigfig 497,432/3,975.67.
+The population of Nueva Vizcaya in the 2024 census was 530,106 people, with a density of sigfig 530,106/3,975.67.

 Nueva Vizcaya is home to about 18 indigenous peoples, which includes the major tribes of the Ifugao (Quezon, Bagabag, Kasibu), Gaddang (Solano and Bayombong), Isinai (Dupax del Sur and Bambang), Dumagat (Aritao), Kalanguya (Santa Fe), and the Bugkalot (Alfonso Castañeda and Dupax del Norte).
 Indigenous peoples' groups have filed for ancestral domain titles covering parts of the province.

 The Ilokano population in the province are not indigenous as they were part of the labor force initially needed by the Spanish administration to work on the tobacco plantations beginning in the 1700s, and later immigrants with skills construct churches and other structures needed for development.
 Indigenous tribes were not cooperative with the Spaniards.
 After several insurrections by the locals, Spanish officials chose to import trained labor from established settlements in the coastal regions of Pangasinan and Ilocos.
 So, it was deliberated in the Spanish Congress the need for in migration of labor.
 After it was voted by a majority and approved by the king, Ilocanos started to migrate and were given homestead.
 Thus, the start of the migration of Ilocanos in the province.

 Every last week of May, these ethnolinguistic groups gather to celebrate the Ammungan festival (formerly Panagyaman festival), a week-long affair culminating on May 24, the province's foundation day.

-Since Nueva Vizcaya's birth as a province, traces of the culture and customs of its early settlers—the Igorots [Ilongots (Bugkalot), Ifugaos, Isinais, Kalanguya], Gaddangs, and the Pangasinans—can still be seen.
+Since Nueva Vizcaya's birth as a province, traces of the culture and customs of its early settlers—the Ilongots (Bugkalot), Igorots [ Ifugaos, Isinais, Kalanguya], Gaddangs, and the Pangasinans—can still be seen.
 The influx of civilization and the infusion of modern technology to the life stream of the province induced immigration from adjacent provinces.
 The province was pushed to be included in the Cordillera Autonomous Region because the province is technically within the Cordillera, however, it did not came to be due to the failure to enact an autonomous Cordillera by the national government.
 Today, questions linger on the exclusion of Nueva Vizcaya despite the province being culturally and geographically linked to the Cordilleras.
 The province also has the largest Igorot population outside the Cordillera region.
 Tagalogs live along the border of Nueva Ecija and in the capital, Bayombong.